 The question of what are the perceived advantages of Digital Scrapbooking over traditional or paper scrapbooking have been discussed in digiscrapping forums far and wide many times over the years.
-Some would argue that it was just Digiscrappers using cognitive dissonance to justify and make themselves feel better about their purchases.
+Some would argue that it was just Digiscrappers using cognitive dissonance to justify their stash of digi supplies and make themselves feel better about their purchases.
+NOT SO!

 |For the folks who prefer listening to podcasts rather than reading blog posts I have included the sound byte here for you too, just scroll to the bottom of the page to listen in.|